PlantPal-C242-PS112/PlantPal/README.md

 This project demonstrates the implementation, training, and deployment of a Convolutional Neural Network (CNN) model for plant disease classification using TensorFlow.
 The model is capable of identifying 31 distinct classes of plant diseases based on input images, including healthy states of plants.

-Features

-Training and validation pipelines with data augmentation.

 Visualization of training metrics (accuracy and loss).

-Implementation of evaluation metrics such as precision, recall, and F1-score.
+    - train acc: 95.59% and val acc: 97.16%
+    - train loss:  27.68% and val loss 22.09%

 Model serialization into multiple formats:

-Keras (.h5 and .keras)
+- Keras (.h5 and .keras)

-TensorFlow SavedModel
+- TensorFlow SavedModel

-TensorFlow Lite
+- TensorFlow Lite

-TensorFlow.js
+- TensorFlow.js

-Interactive testing with image uploads.
+- .json

 Requirements